Course Information

 Student Resources

-If you need assistance or a place to work, you may join Open Lab via Zoom or visit its Morgantown location in Armstrong Hall.
+If you need assistance or a place to work, you may join the CS101 Learning Center via Zoom or visit its Morgantown location in Armstrong Hall.
 A schedule of hours is available.

-Open Lab staff will help answer your questions.
+Learning Center staff will help answer your questions.
 They will not do your work for you.
 You must make a reasonable attempt at completing your work before asking for assistance.
-You may be refused assistance if the staff believes you are misusing Open Lab.
-Open Lab staff generally does not provide assistance on MyLab Lessons or MyLab Extra Credit Projects.
+You may be refused assistance if the staff believes you are misusing the Learning Center.
+Staff generally do not provide assistance on MyLab Lessons or MyLab Extra Credit Projects.

 Student Services